 Laboratory Safety Fundamentals

-In partnership with University of California, this course was designed to inform personnel working in non-production laboratories, using small quantities of numerous kinds of hazardous materials, of the general safety and health requirements developed specifically for work in these facilities.
+This course was designed to inform personnel working in non-production laboratories, using small quantities of numerous kinds of hazardous materials, of the general safety and health requirements developed specifically for work in these facilities.

 Colleges and universities looking for a turn-key online safety training solution, can easily and quickly implement this course to meet regulatory mandates.